 Over 1,800 eighth grade students from the Mat-Su and Eagle River area recently completed the 2017 Power Pledge Challenge in collaboration with Renewable Energy of Alaska (REAP) and other Alaska utilities.

 The Power Pledge Challenge began in 2012, offering energy presentations to 700 students in the Anchorage area.
 The now statewide initiative is held through support of Alaska Energy Authority, Alaska Energy Light & Power, Alaska Housing Finance Corporation, Chugach Electric Association, ENSTAR Natural Gas Co., Homer Electric Association, Matanuska Electric Association, Municipal Light and Power, and Renewable Energy Alaska Project.

 Above: Power Pledge Challenge 2017 Statewide Winner, Jenny Tennant’s sixth period class from PJMS.

-Matanuska Electric Association, Inc., Alaska’s oldest existing and second-largest electric cooperative, is owned and operated by its over 50,000 members.
-MEA’s service area covers more than 4,300 miles of power lines in Southcentral Alaska.
-The co-op is dedicated to working with utilities statewide to provide consumers with affordable, reliable energy.
+Matanuska Electric Association, Inc., Alaska’s oldest existing and second-largest electric cooperative, is owned and operated by its 50,000 members.
+MEA’s service area covers more than 4,400 miles of power lines in Southcentral Alaska.
+The co-op is dedicated to working with utilities statewide to provide consumers with affordable and reliable energy.
 More information at www.mea.coop.